tydangelo18/springboard-app/README.md

 ## User Story

 - As a traveler, I want to be able to look up local activities in a new city, so that I can plan my vacations more smoothly.
-- Given that I am a traveler looking for local activities in a new city, WHEN I input my location, THEN I am presented with a list of local restaraunts and local activites.
+- Given that I am a traveler looking for local activities in a new city, WHEN I input my location, THEN I am presented with a list of local restaraunts and events.

 ## Features

 - [x] Mobile Responsive
-- [x] Instant Access to weather forecasts, local restaurants, and events
+- [x] Instant Access to local restaurants and events
-- [x] All searches locally stored

 ## Preview